 Inside: How to teach Spanish with authentic music, in the middle and high school classroom.

 I didn’t know how to teach Spanish with authentic music, as a new teacher.
 Fresh from living in Peru and head over heels for the language and culture, I sat down with the textbook.
 Apparently, for the first half of Spanish I, we would learn classroom objects, articles, greetings, and regular verbs.
 Hmm.
-How did authentic songs with irregular verbs and fit in?
+How did authentic songs fit in?

 I tried out some of my favorite music in class anyway, but it kind of bombed.
 We were listening to noise.
 Extremely catchy noise, but nothing comprehensible.
 I reverted to grammar songs and conjugation jingles.
 They were cute, but I was feeding my students the parts: hoping one day all the pieces would come together into the whole language I wanted them to acquire.

 Then I finally got that I needed to start with whole, intact, understandable language.
 Real-life communication is the goal, and songs became more accessible because we were learning high-frequency verbs right away.
 I saw how comprehensible input and authentic resources could work together.
 My students could acquire authentic language and real-life skills like getting the gist of a text and picking familiar words out from unfamiliar word.
 My job was to introduce songs with the language we needed, and find a way to make it comprehensible.